Monitoring the state of Yandex Data Processing clusters and hosts

 - Available virtual cores: Number of cores available in YARN.

-- Containers pending: Number of containers waiting to be launched by the YARN Resource Manager.
+- Containers pending: Number of containers waiting for the YARN Resource Manager to run them.

 - Decommissioned nodes: Number of hosts that have been decommissioned.